trothr/blog/Richard/2020/20200531-talk-that-way.md

 And then I had peace.

 A couple weeks later, Marilyn says to me in this sweet voice, "Honey, I like your new car.".
-Ahhhh.... yes!
+Ahhhh..... yesssss!
+Mission accomplished!

 We all came to love that car.
 By the time the kids could drive, it was in demand for any excursion.